 Q: Since leaving the EU, processing times for documentation relating to cross border administration, e.g., visa’s A1 forms.
 The presentation notes a 3-day turnaround for an ETA application, how achievable is this?

-A: Applicants will usually get a decision within 3 working days: with many customers receiving a quicker result.
+A: Applicants will usually get a decision within three working days: with many customers receiving a quicker result.

 The application decision can take longer if we need to make further checks.